lightbend-labs/dbuild/RELEASING.md

 Do not try to publish snapshots to Sonatype.
 Instead, add a custom version suffix (such as `-RC1`).

+If everything goes well, then also:

+1. Update CHANGELOG.md
+2. Tag the release
+3. Push the tag to GitHub,
+4. Make a GitHub release from the tag
+5. Run `packageZipTarball`
-If everything goes well, tag the release and push the tag to GitHub.
+6. Attach the resulting `.tgz` and the `.zip` to the GitHub release
-Also update CHANGELOG.md and publish the website (see below).
+7. Publish the website (see below).

 ## Publishing (locally)